-These Indian breakfast ideas are ready to fuel your day!
-From spicy and savory to sweet and mild, there is a recipe for everyone on this list!
+These Indian breakfast recipes are ready to fuel your day!
+From spicy and savory to sweet and mild, there’s a recipe for everyone on this list!

 Almost two-thirds of India’s population is vegan, and the remaining third seldom eat meat.

-If you are vegan, or if you are just looking to cut back on animal products, these twenty-three recipes can inspire your morning meal.
+If you’re vegan, or if you’re just looking to cut back on animal products, these twenty-three recipes can inspire your morning meal.

 What are you waiting for?
-Let’s dive in and find your new favorite breakfast.
+Let’s dive in and find your new favorite breakfast recipe.

 These fragrant little pastries resemble a savory pancake.
 Made with oat flour, they are gluten-free and can satisfy every guest at your table!